Ationet/ationetdocs/AN-Consumer_Card_API-Spec.md

 *Validate Card Number Response*

-	{"success":true,"message":"","data":{"isValidPanNumber":true,"isUsedIdentificator":true}}
+	{"success":true,"message":"","data":{"isValidPanNumber":true,"isUsedIdentificator":false}}

-If the isValidPanNumber and isUsedIdentificator response fields is in true.
+If the isValidPanNumber field is true and isUsedIdentificator field is false.
 It means the current card is enabled to be used and continue with the registration process.

+It is possible that the card does not exist.
+In this case the isValidPanNumber is false.
+Or this card exist but is current in use, in this case the isUsedIdentificator is set in true.

 ### 2)Validate user name